trobinson1097/trobinson1097/README.md

 # Tiana Robinson
 I am a plant mom who has dipped into the pool of software.
-I am curios and eager to learn, readily applying myself to new knowledge every day.
+I am curious and eager to learn, readily applying myself to new knowledge every day.

 <!--
 **trobinson1097/trobinson1097** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.